 How do I reinstate a canceled license?

 You can simply re-apply.
-Go to www.nipr.com.
-Select ‘non-resident’ and then ‘initial license’ on the left-hand side and follow through with the application process.
+Go to http://www.nipr.com/licensing/index.html.
+Apply for a new license and follow through with the application process.
 It will request credit card information at the end of the program.
 The initial license fee is $100.

 How do I contact the licensing division in North Dakota?